Delta-Code-Repository/ProgressCLI95/README.md

 - Did you run the game in Python 2 or Python 3?
   - _If you ran the game in Python 2, please run the game in Python 3._
 - Did you run the game _inside_ of the extracted contents?

+## GNU General Public License version 3
+By using or modifying this software, you agree to the terms of the GNU General Public License version 3.

+You are allowed to sell, modify, distribute, patent, and use/modify this in private.

+I am not liable for your actions whilst using this software.

+ProgressCLI95 comes with zero warranty.

+If you republish this software, you must:
+- use the GPLv3 license with it
+- state your changes to said republished software
+- make the source code available